Report: Woman, 93, 'eaten alive' by scabies in nursing home

-LAFAYETTE, Georgia --A Georiga nursing home resident is dead after experts said she was eaten alive by millions of parasitic mites over the course of several months or years.
+LAFAYETTE, Georgia --A Georgia nursing home resident is dead after experts said she was eaten alive by millions of parasitic mites over the course of several months or years.

 According to a pending lawsuit, 93-year-old Rebecca Zeni died in 2015 from a scabies infestation at Shepherd Hills Nursing Home.